zognin/tp/docs/DeveloperGuide.md

     1. Test case: `delete-o -1`
        <br>Expected: No order is deleted.
 Error details shown in the result display box.
     1. Test case: `delete-o 4`
-       <br>Expected: No clorderient is deleted.
+       <br>Expected: No order is deleted.
 Error details shown in the result display box.
     1. Test case: `delete-o abc`
        <br>Expected: No order is deleted.
 Error details shown in the result display box.
     1. Test case: `delete-o`